OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Connectivity/The-Omega-and-Wireless.md

 <!-- We need to have a project with an absurd amount of Omegas just for fun -->

-### Sharing Your Omega's Access Point with Other Devices
+### Sharing Internet Access with Your Omega's Access Point

-You can configure the firewall settings on your Omega to manage sharing your internet access with devices that connect to the Omega's AP.
-This file is located at `/etc/config/firewall` and its contents be changed in order to modify your AP's firewall.
+Out of the box, your Omega's firewall is configured to share internet access coming from a WiFi network with devices that connect to the Omega's AP.

+The firewall configuration file can be found at `/etc/config/firewall`.
+The contents can be modified to change your Omega's firewall settings.

-*Note: Your Omega is already configured to handle the most practical applications.
+*Note that Your Omega is already configured to handle the most practical applications.
 You need not edit this file unless you know what you're doing.*

 To apply any firewall changes you'll need to restart your firewall with the following command: